drmuttik/woodlands-honey/index.md

   <p style="margin-left:15px;">
     Our commitment to quality of Woodlands Honey goes beyond the hives and bees.
 We practice the time-honoured craft of manual honey extraction, ensuring that every jar retains the purest flavours and nutrients.
 We carefully hand-spin the honeycombs and the honey only goes through a fine sieve to remove small pieces of honeycomb.
-    There is <strong>no blending or heating</strong> involved.
+    There is <strong>no&nbsp;blending or heating</strong> involved.
 This process preserves the natural goodness that factory processing can never keep.
 Hands-on extraction allows us to make raw honey that is as close to nature as possible, with every batch reflecting our love and care.<br>
   </p>
   <img src="extraction.jpeg" alt="Extraction" style="float:left; margin-left:15px; margin-bottom: 15px; width: 45%;">